 Hysterectomy in Hattiesburg, MS

 Hysterectomy is a surgical procedure used to remove a woman’s uterus and cervix.
 This surgery is often used as a means of treating severe conditions of the uterus, including uterine fibroids, endometriosis, uterine prolapse, abnormal vaginal bleeding, and uterine cancer.
+The physicians at Women’s Pavilion of South Mississippi have served the women of Hattiesburg for over thirty years and are dedicated to providing high quality care utilizing the latest technology.
+Our specialists will take the time to thoroughly discuss all of your surgical options and answer any questions.
+Call (601) 268-9393 to schedule an appointment with one of our physicians today!

 It is important to thoroughly discuss any sort of surgery with your physician so that you can be fully informed and educated before making a final decision on which option is best for you and your health.
 In regards to hysterectomy, many women will spend a substantial amount of time reflecting on how this procedure will affect their ability to have children.